driskell/log-courier/docs/Configuration.md

 	kill -HUP 1234

-Please note that files Log Courier has already started harvesting will continue to harvest after the reload until their dead time is reached.
-The reload process will only affect the scanning of new files and the network configuration.
+Please note that files Log Courier has already started harvesting will continue to harvest after the reload with their previous configuration.
+The reload process will only affect new files and the network configuration.
 In the case of a network configuration change, Log Courier will disconnect and reconnect at the earliest opportunity.

 *Configuration reload is not currently available on Windows builds of Log Courier.*